BaltimoreIWW/IWW-Docs/NARA/Constitution/ArticleITest.rst

 a.
 Regional Organizing Committees are subordinate regional ###Sections of the IWW.
 Whenever there are 10 or more members of the IWW        in a region, they may petition the GEB to form a ROC.

-b.
+#.
 ROCs may set their dues structure, local branch sizes and elect officers.
 Services provided to individual ROCs shall be negotiated between the ROC and General Administration.

-c.
+#.
 ROCs may print membership cards and issue stamps in the local language(s).
 The membership numbers for the cards shall be provided by General Headquarters.

-d.
+#.
 ROCs will negotiate with the General Administration for services and a per capita for international organizing activities.

-e.
+#.
 All ROCs will be required to set up an Organizing Bulletin or other method of internal discussion accessible to members within that ROC.
 The local Organizing Bulletins shall contain an international report from the GST and GEB which shall be provided to the ROC on a monthly basis.

-f.
+#.
 In the absence of a ROC in a region, one or more individuals may be delegated by regional members, or by the GST, for a period of one year for the purpose of organizing a ROC.
 Such delegates shall report at least quarterly to the GST, and may retain all dues and initiation fees collected.
 The default dues for members from countries outside the USA or from countries without an established Regional Organizing Committee will be 1% of take home pay, unless that creates an undue hardship on the member at the discretion of the delegate.

-#.
-Test Item

-#.
-Another Test Item